MicrosoftDocs/windows-dev-docs/hub/apps/design/style/xaml-theme-resources.md

 </ResourceDictionary>
 ```

 However, problems still occur if any of these resources are referenced in inherited properties like [Foreground](/uwp/api/windows.ui.xaml.controls.control.foreground).
 Your custom control template might specify the foreground color of an element using the [{ThemeResource} markup extension](/windows/uwp/xaml-platform/themeresource-markup-extension), but when the framework propagates the inherited value to child elements, it provides a direct reference to the resource that was resolved by the {ThemeResource} markup extension expression.
 This causes problems when the framework processes theme changes as it walks your control's visual tree.
-It re-evaluates the {ThemeResource} markup extension expression to get a new brush resource but doesn’t yet propagate this reference down to the children of your control; this happens later, such as during the next measure pass.
+It re-evaluates the {ThemeResource} markup extension expression to get a new brush resource but doesn't yet propagate this reference down to the children of your control; this happens later, such as during the next measure pass.

 As a result, after walking the control visual tree in response to a theme change, the framework walks the children and updates any [{ThemeResource} markup extension](/windows/uwp/xaml-platform/themeresource-markup-extension) expressions set on them, or on objects set on their properties.
 This is where the problem occurs; the framework walks the brush resource and because it specifies its color using a {ThemeResource} markup extension, it's re-evaluated.